jspecify/jspecify/docs/docs/spec.md

     > This third case is probably irrelevant in practice: It covers `? super
     > @Nullable Foo`, which is already covered by the rules for
     > [nullness subtyping].
-It's included here in case some tool has reason to
+It is included here in case some tool has reason to
     > check whether a type is null-inclusive under every parameterization
     > *outside* of a check for nullness subtyping.

 ## Null-exclusive under every parameterization

-> This is a straightforward concept ("never includes `null`"), but it's not as
+> This is a straightforward concept ("never includes `null`"), but it is not as
 > simple to implement as the null-_inclusive_ rule was.
 This null-_exclusive_
 > rule has to cover cases like `String`, `E` (where `<E extends Object>`), and
 > `E` (where `<E extends @Nullable Object>` but nearby code has performed a null